Hurts, so good! Eagles QB dominant in 24-7 win over Vikings

 AP Sports Writer

-Trying to prove he is the franchise QB for the Eagles in his second year, Hurts looked downright unstoppable from the opening drive.
+Trying to prove he can play like the best franchise QBs in the NFL, Hurts looked downright unstoppable from the opening drive.

 Hurts hit five receivers on 5-for-5 passing — highlighted by a 19-yard strike to A.J.
 Brown — and finished the drive himself with a 3-yard scoring run.
 In the opening win against Detroit, Hurts failed to complete a pass on five attempts and the Eagles turned the ball over on downs on the first drive of the game.